cf73/humanity/content/collections/quotations/this-125-aphorisms-on-peace-and-war.md

 blueprint: quotation
 title: "THI's 40 aphorisms on peace and war..."
 quotation: |-
-  125 aphorisms on war and peace (copies below)

-  As both resource and inspiration, here is our offering of 125 compelling aphorisms on war and peace.
+  As both resource and inspiration, here is our offering of a few compelling aphorisms on war and peace.

   ----------------